funakoshi2718/funakoshi-miner/README.md

                             The default when -cd arg is not specified is to use all found Nvidia gpu cards (from v2.5).
-    * Pool Address   : -l poolDomain:port  (domain of pool server plus port number) Port number is optional for all pools except miningpoolhub.
+    * Pool Address   : -l poolDomain:port  (domain of pool server plus port number)
-                            The port number is auto fixed to a the pool's ssl port (or to a valid non-ssl port when ssl is not supported) when the port number is not specified or is invalid or not ssl when ssl is available (from v2.5).
     * Pool Domain    : --server (the poolDomain as in -l without the port)
     * Pool Port      : --port (the pool port as port part in -l without the domain and without ':')
     * Pool User      : -u account-or-wallet-name.worker (your account-name in the pool or wallet-address plus worker name)